stianloader/GslStarplane/README.md

 but starplane automatically changes the line mappings of the runtime and the stripped compile-time jars to reflect the line mappings of the decompiled output.

-**NOTE**: I am aware that QuiltMC (the organisation behind Quiltflower) had a serious internal disruption starting from the 20th April of 2023.
-Due to the organisation seemingly not being aware of the importance of good wording (please: be aware that words are the most important thing ever if you intend to intend to depos someone.
-Using wording that can only be described as counter- productive is stupid), I have been banned on Quilt's toolchain discord.
-I thus deem it likely that I have been completely banned from the entirety of the quilt project.
-The current strategy is to just wait and hope that they forget that I am banned.
-Should that not work, Quiltflower will probably get forked by us (or we use a fork from an organisation that suffered a similar fate).

 ## Eclipse external null annotations